gvwilson/sensibleadventures/cloudherd-tigers-boy/cloudherd-tigers-boy.md

 friend's terrified grip.

 "Pilots be praised," he rumbled, settling onto his haunches.
-"Now, if I may ask a favor, I am looking for the village of Stale Leftovers.
-Would you be so kind as to direct me?"
+"Now, if I may ask a favor, I am looking for the village of, um, Stale Leftovers, I'm told it's called.
+If that is in fact its name, would you be so kind as to direct me?"
 His ear twitched at the sound of a distant hoot.
 "Or if perchance you are going that way yourselves, I would be honored to accompany you.
 Those creatures are unlikely to try another attack if you have a protector."

 Noxy hitched her bag up on her shoulder.
-"They didn't attack us.
-We---I mean, the village has an arrangement.
+"They didn't attack us, honored," she said.
+"We---I mean, the village has an arrangement.
+Stale, I mean.
 With the trolls.
 We don't go too far into the forest, and they don't come near the village except for when they want to trade, and they leave some stones down by the fish pond to tell us when they want to do that, and---" She stopped herself and took a deep breath.
 "I'm sorry.
 Who are you?"

-"I am Kulbinder of Thind," the tiger said, rising to all fours.
-"And if you will forgive my impatience, my need is rather pressing.
-My companions are in danger, and in dire need of rescue.
-I need to reach Stale Leftovers *now*."
+"I am Kulbinder of Thind," the tiger said, rising and stretching.
+"And if you will forgive my impatience, my traveling companions are in a spot of trouble.
+In dire need of rescue, actually, so I need to reach Stale Leftovers more or less *now* if I can."

 Noxy shot a look at Sensy.
 Her friend shook her head slightly and mouthed "no".
 That was enough to make up Noxy's mind.

 "It's this way," she said, pointing down the path.
 "Come on!"

-It only took them a few minutes to reach the gap in the fortress wall where an enormous stone door had once hung.
+It only took them a few minutes to make their way down the mountain path to the clearing that surrounded the ancient fortress and across it to the gap in the wall where an enormous stone door had once hung.
 A few chunks of its shattered remains lay half-buried in the ground, too big for even a team of sturdy mountain camels to pull free.
-The wooden gate that Stale's human inhabitants had put up to take its place was three planks thick, but still looked like a child's toy set into the Pilots' ancient work.
-It was open as always, and Noxy could hear the endless gentle tune of the village's wind chimes from behind it.
+The wooden gate that Stale's human inhabitants had put up to take its place was three planks thick, but still looked like a child's toy set against the Pilots' ancient work.
+It was open as always, and beyond it Noxy could hear the endless gentle gentle jangle of the wind chimes that hung beside the door of every house in the village except one.

-Grappa Gas was sitting on one of the stones whittling a new leg when they came out of the trees.
+Grappa Gas was sitting on a stones near the gate whittling a new leg when they came out of the trees.
 He raised a hand in hello, then swore and clambered to his feet at the sight of the tiger.
 "Saints and their creations!"
 He pointed accusingly with his whittling knife.
 "What in the underhells is this?"

-"*This* is a who, not a what," Kulbinder replied curtly.
+"*This* is a who, honored, not a what," Kulbinder replied stiffly.

 "We met him up by the spider grove," Noxy said hurriedly.
 "There were some trolls, and he scared them off.
 He says---"